Edit

 ENCODING = 'UTF8'

-Fabric data Warehouse supports a subset of T-SQL data types and not all T-SQL all commands are currently supported.
-Your packages might be failed due to unsupported features.
-For details, please check Data types in Warehouse and T-SQL surface area.
+Fabric data Warehouse supports a subset of T-SQL data types and not all T-SQL commands are currently supported.
+Your packages might fail due to unsupported features.
+For details, check Data types in Warehouse and T-SQL surface area in Fabric Data Warehouse.